Populism and Contemporary Democracy in Europe

-DEMOS will hold an online conference to present its scientific results and discuss the effects of populism on democracy.
-Taking place between February 25 and 26, the milestone event will focus on how populism has affected institutions of European democracies and the effects of the COVID-19 pandemic on constitutional democracy.
-Over 10 DEMOS experts and invited speakers across Europe will also reflect on solutions to address these challenges.
-Young scholars are welcome to take part in the discussion by submitting their papers by December 20 (see information below).
+DEMOS will hold an online conference to present its scientific results between February 25 and 26.
+"Populism and Contemporary Democracy in Europe — Between old problems and new challenges", a milestone project event, will focus on how populism has affected institutions of European democracies and the effects of the COVID-19 pandemic on constitutional democracy.

 - Dr. Marco Antonio Simonelli (University of Barcelona): m.a.simonelli(at)ub.edu

 - Nikos Alivizatos, University of Athens - Venice Commission Member